-Although the use of opioids has declined in recent years, substance abuse and addiction remains a persistent problem.
-Every day, 128 people in the United States die after overdosing on opioids, according to 2018 data.
+Although the use of prescription pain medication has declined in recent years, substance abuse and addiction remains a persistent problem.
+Every day, 128 people in the United States die after overdosing, according to 2018 data.
 While nearly 21 million Americans have at least one type of addiction, only about 10 percent of them receive treatment.

 Addiction and substance abuse treatment remains a critical need for Americans, especially in the wake of the COVID-19 public health emergency.
 Widespread anxiety about the novel coronavirus and social isolation due to stay-at-home orders has contributed to an increase in the use of drugs and alcohol as a coping mechanism.
 This could have serious, long-term effects on behavioral health in the United States.